joaomauricio5/100-days-of-code/log.md

 ### Day 70: 13th May 2022, Friday
 ### **LeetCode SQL Challenges**

 **Today's Progress**: Today was all about solving [LeetCode](https://leetcode.com/explore/) challenges around SQL.
-A lot of the challenges have been revolving around creating sub-queries and joining different tables, and I'm happy that I'm getting along well with SQL after just a week of starting to learn about databases.
-I'm well aware that there is still a lot to learn though: I'm getting more and more curious to learn how I will be able to implement this knowledge within iOS Development and Swift.
-Will come back to Swift/SwiftUI tomorrow.
+A lot of the challenges have been revolving around sub-queries and joining different tables, and I'm happy that I'm getting along well with SQL after just a week of starting to learn about databases.
+I'm well aware that there is still a lot to learn though: I'm getting more and more curious to see how I will be able to implement this knowledge within iOS Development and Swift.
+Will come back to Swift/SwiftUI tomorrow by improving the RandomUsers App.

 **Key Takeaways**:
 - The LIMIT x determines the number of rows (x) returned by the query.
 Whereas the OFFSET n clause skips n rows before beginning to return the rows.